-Planned Parenthood affiliates improperly applied for, received $80 million in coronavirus stimulus funds, feds say
+Planned Parenthood affiliates improperly applied for and received $80 million in coronavirus stimulus funds, feds say

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.